brootaylor/brootaylor-v3/src/_content/pages/now.md

 ## Plans

-My family and I are planning a trip to Italy this year.
-Maybe base ourselves in the north for a few days around the [lakes](https://discovernorthernitaly.com/lakes-in-northern-italy/) and then somewhere central near to Rome.
+My family and I are heading off for a few days to Italy.
+Startong with a few days in Milan and Lake Como.
+Then hopping on the [Bernina Express](https://www.berninarailway.com/) to St. Moritz in Switzerland for a few more days.
+Then back to Milan for one more night before flying home.

 I'm also hoping to get back into drumming this year.
 I miss it desperately and it's been far too long since I've played.
 My daughter's expressed an interest in learning so this may be my way of getting back into it by teaching her.